 When is the best time to visit San Diego?

 With year-round ideal temperatures, you’re bound to get some good weather no matter when you go.
-That being said, summer time can be a pain, since the city is crowded with tourists and hotel prices are at their peak.
-Beware of the uber-popular Comic-Con in July, where hotel rooms are sold out well in advance and it feels like the city’s population has doubled.
+That being said, summertime can be a pain, since the city is crowded with tourists and hotel prices are at their peak.
+Beware of the uber-popular Comic-Con in mid-July, where hotel rooms are sold out well in advance and it feels like the city’s population has doubled.

 In May, and especially June, the weather can be overcast due to the coastal fog that locals affectionately refer to as May Gray and June Gloom.
-Shoulder seasons like March to May, and September through October can be good times to visit, where you can enjoy the sights without having to deal with the crowds.
-The rainy season is during the winter, where it can get chilly, especially at night.
-Not ideal if you are planning to spend the majority of your San Diego trip at the beach.
+Shoulder seasons like March to May, and September through October are good times to visit, where you can enjoy the sights without having to deal with the crowds.

-Regarding top things to do in San Diego, this city park is a great place to begin your introduction to the city.
+This lively city park is a great place to begin your San Diego itinerary.
 You can easily spend a day here, especially if you go to a museum or two, and definitely if you stop by the sprawling San Diego Zoo.
 Before you go inside, grab brunch at StreetCar Merchants in nearby North Park for fried chicken and waffles.

-Afterward get your dose of art at the San Diego Museum of Art (The Timken Museum of Art is a good alternative and free to boot) or if you’re more science-oriented the San Diego Air and Space Museum has a solid collection of aircraft and space vessels, along with engaging commentary on their significant roles in WWII and the Space Race.
+Get your dose of art at the San Diego Museum of Art (The Timken Museum of Art is a good alternative and has free admission) or if you’re more science-oriented the San Diego Air and Space Museum has a solid collection of aircraft and space vessels, along with engaging commentary on their significant roles in WWII and the Space Race.

 To see local artists and their work, head over to the Spanish Village Art Center.
 The House of Pacific Relations International Cottages is left over from the 1935 Expo to promote cultural awareness, and every Saturdays and Sundays the cottages open their doors to teach visitors about different cultural traditions from their respective countries.